zagogulina/zagogulina.customized-oberon-multi-interface/README.md

 # zagogulina.customized-oberon-multi-interface

 Sample code for `zagogulina.customized-oberon*` language.
-Also deployer of the latest or historic or customized compiled code to Zagogulina Network.
+Also deployer of the latest or historic or customized compiled code to Zagogulina Network reincarnations and forks.

 targets: gui, tui, cli, api, webui, i2pwebui